jrvasquez3/joservasquezperez/VBA/KPI.md

 Dim Name As String
 Dim x As String
 ```
-We want so that when the operator / user presses "End Shift", all the data found in between the beggining of the shift and the end of the shift is added into a cell (total).
+We want so that when an operator or user presses "End Shift", all the data found in between the beggining of the shift and the end of the shift is added into a cell ( in other words the total).

 Below, the code adds the standard information for entered data (current time, date, label stating end shift, etc.)